The City of Lights

 And take a trip to Versailles to see the château of the Sun King and its magnificent gardens.

-Try visiting the Eiffel Tower in the evening to admirer an incomparable view over the capital from its top floor.
+Try visiting the Eiffel Tower in the evening to admiring an incomparable view over the capital from its top floor.
 Every evening the Eiffel Tower lights up and for the first ten minutes of each hour the whole Tower sparkles.

-Formerly the gare d’Orsay, a restored Art Nouveau station, the Musée d’Orsay houses an art collection from the second half of the nineteenth century.
+Formerly the gare d’Orsay, a restored Art new station, the Musée d’Orsay houses an art collection from the second half of the nineteenth century.
 There are works by Manet, Cézanne, Renoir, Degas, Toulouse-Lautrec, Pissaro, Sisley and Van-Gogh.

 700 meters long: it would take around 9 months to see everything if you spent 30 seconds on each work.
 The Louvre is one of greatest museums in the world.
 For a proper visit, take a guided tour or rent an audio-guide.